Schmelzberry/NationalParkApi/README.md

 Explore the API endpoints in Postman or a browser utlizing Swagger UI.

 ### Using Swagger Documentation
-To build and view the Cretaceous API with Swagger, launch the project using `dotnet watch run` within the production directory 'CretaceousApi', and input the following URL into your browser: `http://localhost:5000`
+To build and view the National Park API with Swagger, launch the project using ```$ dotnet watch run``` within the production directory 'NationalParkApi', and input the following URL into your browser: `http://localhost:5000`

 ..........................................................................................